Search

 • Add the peanut butter and continue mixing on medium speed for another 2 minutes then stir in the vanilla extract.

-• Reserve about 3 tablespoons of the 2 cups of flour to coat the nuts and the bacon.
+• Reserve about 1-½ tablespoons of the 2 cups of flour to coat the nuts.
 Whisk together the remaining flour, baking powder and kosher salt.

 • Add the flour mixture to the batter in two batches and blend on low speed just until the flour disappears.